 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Water is from a private source which is shared with one other property.
-This is located nearby: outwith the curtilage.
-Distribution pipes are copper and PVC where visible.
-The bathroom contains a bath with shower over, wash-hand basin and W.C.
-The en-suite contains a shower cubicle, wash-hand basin and W.C.
-The cloakroom contains a wash-hand basin and W.C.
+Water is supplied from the mains.
+The bathroom contains a bath, wash hand basin and w.c.
+The shower room contains a shower, wash hand basin and w.c.
+The distribution pipes are a mixture of copper and uPVC where visible.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-The property is heated by an oil fired system.
-The boiler is in the kitchen and the hot water cylinder is in the bedroom 3 cupboard.
-Heating to rooms is by way of water filled radiators.
-The oil fuel storage tank is located at the side of the property.
+The property is heated by an oil fired boiler.
+The boiler is a combination boiler also providing hot water direct to taps.
+Heating to the rooms is provided by water filled radiators.

 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-The property is connected to a private drainage system within the curtilage.
-Under Government legislation the provision of a septic tank within a property requires the consent from SEPA.
-This agency has powers to ensure the tanks comply with the latest criteria and it is therefore improtant that you ensure the necessary approval.
+The property is believed to be connected to a septic tank.

 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 The property has smoke detectors.
-Scottish government regulations have come into effect in February 2022 which require each property to have linked smoke and heat detectors and if gas/carbon burning appliances are present then carbon monoxide alarms are be required.
+Scottish government regulations came into effect in February 2022 which will require each property to have linked smoke and heat detectors and if gas/carbon burning appliances are present then a carbon monoxide alarm fitted.
 Upgrading may be required to comply with these regulations.
-Purchasers should satisfy themselves with regard to compliance.
+Purchasers should satisfy themselves with regards to compliance.

 Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
 If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
 If no inspection was possible, this will be stated.
 If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.
 The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.
-The weather was dry and bright at the time of the inspection.
-The property was occupied and furnished.
-Cupboards held stored items.
-Within the roof space, insulation, stored items and boarding limited the scope of the inspection.
-There was no underfloor hatch.
-It will be appreciated that parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
-It will be appreciated that parts of the property, which are covered unexposed or inaccessible, cannot be guaranteed to be free from
+The property was inspected within the limits imposed by occupation which included, throughout, closely nailed and fixed fitted carpeting, floor coverings, stored items, furnishings etc. The owner's personal belongings were not removed from cupboards.
+This report does not constitute a full and detailed description of the property and a structural investigation was not carried out.
+No inspection was undertaken of woodwork or other parts of the structure which are covered, unexposed or otherwise inaccessible and as a result no guarantee can be given that such parts of the structure are free from rot, beetle or other defects.
+The external building fabric has been inspected from ground level only from the subjects grounds and where possible from adjoining public property.
+Exposure work has not been carried out.
+The report does not include an asbestos inspection.
+However, asbestos was widely used in the building industry until around 2000, when it became a banned substance.
+If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.
+No access was gained to the sub floor areas.
+The loft hatch was sealed with paint and no inspection was possible.
+No sight was gained to the flat roof over the dormer window.